Speechless (Fred Frith album): Reception and influence

 Rock critic Peter Marsh, in a BBC Music review, described Speechless as "beautifully progressive musicmaking that doesn't take itself too seriously."
 Glenn Astarita at Jazz Review said the album was "highly recommended", adding that "Frith’s off-kilter methodologies translate into a fun-filled production, awash with a cartoon-like rationale."
 Tom Schulte at AllMusic wrote that Speechless is often regarded as one of Frith's best solo albums, and that its "inspired manipulations hold up under repeated scrutiny."

+Nicole V. Gagné wrote in her 1990 book, Sonic Transports: New Frontiers in Our Music that when Speechless was released in 1981, "it seemed to me the most original, finely crafted, and just plain beautiful record [Frith had] ever made – and certainly the most disturbing.
+Today it sounds even better."

 The waltz ballad "Domaine de Planousset" was performed live by Frith several times, including at the 4th Festival International de Musique Actuelle de Victoriaville in Victoriaville in Quebec, Canada with René Lussier in October 1986, and at the Bahnhof Langendreer in Bochum, Germany with Frith's band, Keep the Dog in mid-1991.
 The performance with Lussier was released as "Domaine Revisited" on Nous Autres in 1987, and the performance with Keep the Dog was released as "Domaine de Langendreer" on That House We Lived In in 2003.
-"Conversations With White Arc" was revisited on Massacre's 1998 album, Funny Valentine as "Further Conversations With White Arc".
+"Conversations with White Arc" was revisited on Massacre's 1998 album, Funny Valentine as "Further Conversations with White Arc".
 In an interview with Popular 1 Magazine, guitarist Kavus Torabi of Cardiacs named Speechless as one of his favourite albums, saying of Frith: "he's like my Elvis".